FREQUENTLY ASKED QUESTIONS

 7. Do I have to pay all fees at once?

-Yes, international students must pay all fees before admission.
-All fees with the exception of application and administration fees, are refunded when students' visas are refused.
-Tuition fees are otherwise non-refundable.
+No, international students must pay at least 50% of the fees before admission.
+All fees with the exception of application and administration fees are refunded if students' visas are not approved.

 8. What is the duration of the courses?

 The courses are based on the Ministry of Education of Ontario policies.
-Full or 1 credit courses are 110 hours in duration and half credit courses are 55 hours in duration.
+One full or credit course is 110 hours in duration for each course and a half credit course 55 hours in duration.
+A program is made up of 6-7 full courses and runs for a duration of 2 semesters.
+(7-9 months).

 9. If I take my program fully on-line, will there be opportunity to interact with other students in the program?